redplanetlabs/specter/README.md

 [50 51 1 2]
 ```

 The next examples demonstrate recursive navigation.
-Here's how to double all the even numbers in a tree:
+Here's one way to double all the even numbers in a tree:

 ```clojure
 (defprotocolpath TreeWalker [])